Jianqoq/Sclabel/README.md

 ```

 # How to print progress while doing a large dataset manipulation
-In the functions/dataset_manipulation.py file, the function 'print_result' can perform such function.
+In the functions/dataset_manipulation.py file, the function 'print_result' can perform such a function.

-First, we create a list with 18 space string and 1 brackets [ or ] at both ends of the list
+First, we create a list with 18 space strings and 1 bracket [ or ] at both ends of the list
 ```
 In: lis = ['[' if i == 0 else ']' if i == 19 else ' ' for i in range(20)]
 In: print(''.join(lis))
 Out: [                  ]
 ```
-Second, change the first and second space string to u'\u25A0' which is a unicode will get the output shown below
+Second, change the first and second space string to u'\u25A0' which is a Unicode will get the output shown below
 ```
 In: lis = ['[' if i == 0 else ']' if i == 19 else ' ' for i in range(20)]
 In: lis[1] = u'\u25A0'